An Early Investigation of the HHL Quantum Linear Solver for Scientific Applications: Scientific Applications and Evaluation

-Linear solvers are deeply embedded in differential equation solving through numerical methods such as the finite difference method.
-Such methods discretize the domain of the problems into grids, and the dimension of the formed linear system scales as the size of discretization.
-The number of grid points scales polynomially with system size, while the demands for solving such differential equations (DEs) are ubiquitous in science and engineering.
-Due to the exponential speedup in problem dimension, the combination of quantum linear solvers and these numerical methods has become an attractive direction~\cite{montanaro2016quantum, childs2021high, saha2022advancing, li2023potential}.
+{Linear solvers are deeply embedded in linear or non-linear differential equation solving through numerical methods such as the Carleman linearization and the finite difference method~\cite{li2023potential}}.
+Such methods discretize the domain of the problems into grids, and~the dimension of the formed linear system scales as the size of discretization.
+The~number of grid points scales polynomially with system size, while the demands for solving such differential equations (DEs) are ubiquitous in science and engineering.
+Due to the exponential speedup in problem dimension, the~combination of quantum linear solvers and these numerical methods has become an attractive direction~\cite{montanaro2016quantum, childs2021high, saha2022advancing, li2023potential}.
+For~example, accurate climate projection, one of the most scientifically challenging and socially urgent problems, is cursed by high dimension and could be revolutionized by quantum computing.
+In~this section, we explore the application of a quantum linear system solver to the heat transfer equation that is important for atmospheric processes related to climate~projection.

-\subsubsection{Settings of the Numerical Experiments}
+\subsubsection{Settings of the Numerical~Experiments}

 In this section, we examine the two-dimensional (2-D) heat diffusion equation in~\cite{li2019cloud}